E-rate (Universal Service for Telecommunications Discounts Program) for Libraries

 What is the level of discounts?

-Discounts range from 20 percent to 90 percent, depending on economic need and location (urban or rural).
-The level of discounts for libraries is based on the percentage of student enrollment that is eligible for the national school lunch program in the public school district in which the library is located.
+Discounts range from 20 percent to 90 percent, depending on economic need, location (urban or rural), and category of services.
+The level of discounts for libraries is based on the percentage of student enrollment that is eligible for the National School Lunch Program or Community Eligibility Provision in the public school district in which the library is located.

-For each Program Year (1-15), an average total of 379 libraries and library systems in New York State, with a yearly average of $11.2 million, received a grand total of over $168 million from the E-Rate Program.
+For each Program Year (1-18), an average total of 376 libraries and library systems in New York State received an average total of $10.9 million.
+The grand total received from the E-Rate Program for all years is over $197 million.

-The distribution of funding for Program Year 16 is still underway.
-To date, as of September 11, 2013, a total of 354 libraries and library systems have received a total of almost $2.2 million.
-It is expected that additional libraries and library systems will receive discounts for PY 16.
+The distribution of funding for Program Year 19 is still underway.
+To date, as of October 25, 2016, a total of 194 libraries and library systems have received just under $1 million.
+See the Support E-rate flyer.

 How can I obtain more information?

 You can get further information by contacting your library system.
 For additional information, see the links below to both the SLD and E-Rate Central web sites.
-You can also contact Lisa Areford, New York State Library, Division of Library Development at (518) 473-6941.
+You can also contact MaryAnne Waltz, New York State Library, Division of Library Development at (518) 474-1479.

 - E-Rate Resource Center -- Dedicated to simplifying the E-Rate filing process for New York State Schools, Libraries, and vendors.
 Sponsored by the New York State Education Department and provided by E-Rate Central.

-- The American Library Association's (ALA) Office of Information Technology Policy page may contain information relating to E-Rate.
+- The American Library Association's (ALA) Office of Information Technology Policy page contains information relating to E-Rate, as does their Advocacy page.

 - The New York State Education Department is committed to assisting all schools and libraries within New York State to take maximum advantage of the significant discounts offered by the E-Rate program.
 Information for New York schools.